buhrmi/buhrmi/README.md

 [Join our roster or work with us](mailto:hello@buhrmi.de)

-## Development Services

-We provide full-stack app development services specializing in [Ruby on Rails](https://rubyonrails.org) and [Svelte](https://svelte.dev).

 ## Open Source

-Here you can find some of our own open source efforts that we use on a day-to-day basis.
+Here you can find some of our open source efforts that we use on a day-to-day basis.

 ### [Inertia X](https://github.com/buhrmi/inertiax)